oracle-livelabs/pts/langchain-rag-23ai/lab1/rag1.md

 This is the key part of the RAG application.
 It is the LangChain pipeline that chains all the components together to produce an LLM response with context.
 The chain will embed the question as a vector.
 This vector will be used to search for other vectors that are similar.
 The top similar vectors will be returned as text chunks (context).
 Together the question and the context will form the prompt to the LLM for processing.
 And ultimately generating the response.
 A detailed explanation of the chain follows the code.

-14. Define the RAG chain process and invoke the chain.
+1. The code defines the RAG chain process and invokes the chain.
 Click **Run** to execute the code.

 ```python
         # RAG Steps 6 and 7 Chain the entire process together, retrieve the context, construct the prompt with the question and context, and pass to LLM for the response